eralpship/web-dev-workshop/docs/error-handling-caching.md

 Finally we need to modify `CityWeatherContainer` to implement `Suspense` and `ErrorBoundaries`.

-First install `react-error-boundaries` module so we can use a reusable error boundary.
-Otherwise we'd need to do a [custom boundary implementation](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary).
-Which is not too difficult but `react-error-boundaries` module handles more edge cases and more reusable, allows custom fallback ui as well.
+First install `react-error-boundaries` module so that we can use a reusable error boundary.
+Otherwise we'd need to do a [custom boundary implementation](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary), which is not too difficult but `react-error-boundaries` module handles more edge cases and is more reusable allowing custom fallback UI as well.

-Run this in your terminal. and remember to restart the vite dev server after
+Run this in your terminal and remember to restart the vite dev server after:

 ```bash
 npm i react-error-boundary
 ```

-now we can add it to `CityWeatherContainer`
+Now, we can add it to `CityWeatherContainer`:

 **src/components/CityWeatherContainer**